On the depth r Bernstein projector: Moy--Prasad filtrations

-(b) Formally speaking, our definition $G_{x,r}$ and $\g_{x,r}$ slightly differs from that of Moy--Prasad.
+(b) Formally speaking, our definitions of $G_{x,r}$ and $g_{x,r}$ differ from the original definitions of Moy--Prasad.
 However, the two definitions are equivalent.
-For example, the equivalence for $G_{x,r}$ follows from (a), while the equivalence for $\g_{x,r}$ can be shown by the same argument as in \re{lattice}(a).
+Namely, the equivalence for $G_{x,r}$ can be shown by the same arguments as in (a), while the equivalence for $\g_{x,r}$ can be shown by the same argument as in \re{lattice}(a).

-(c) It can be shown that every $\g_{x,r}\subseteq\g$ is a Lie subalgebra over $\C{O}$, but we are not going to use this fact.
+(c) It can be shown that every $\g_{x,r}\subseteq\g$ is a Lie subalgebra over $\C{O}$, but we are not going to use this fact. \end{Emp}

-(d) The subgroup $G^0\subseteq G$ of \re{parah1}(a) can be also defined as the subgroup, generated by all parahoric subgroups.
-Alternatively, $G^0$ can be described a kernel of the Kottwitz homomorphism $w_\G$ (constructed in \cite[Section 7]{Ko}). \end{Emp}